red-deer/candidate-evaluations-pair-programming/backend/README.md

 ﻿## Code test

-Use any tools at your disposal, including nuget packages and online documentation.
+Use any tools at your disposal, including online documentation.
 You can structure your code however you like.

-For the purposes of the exercise assume you do not need to handle any CSV features not present in the test files.

 ### Tasks

-Read Sales CSV file and map to a collection of objects
+1. Read Sales.csv file as raw string and map to a collection of objects using code from CsvParser.cs

-Find average cost of each item type sold
+2. Find average cost of each different item type sold

-Find top 3 months of sale revenue
+3. Find top 3 months of sale revenue

-Compare 2 CSV files (Sales and SalesBackup) and find duplicate records
+4. Compare 2 CSV files (Sales and SalesBackup) and find duplicate records

-Find average spend split by male and female
+5. Find average spend split by male and female

-Find most popular item sold per day of the week
+6. Find most popular item sold per day of the week